Planning a trip to Disneyland, CA? Us too!

 I don’t think it’s a coincidence that during my research, the same Disney hotel options kept showing up as popular across various websites and review sites and in comments on blog posts.

-Below is my short list of best hotels near Disneyland.
-And they are listed in no particular order.
+Below is my short list of best hotels near Disneyland CA. And they are listed in no particular order.

 I’ve broken my research down into three categories of properties.
 Click on each link or scroll down manually:

 3 Star Disneyland Hotel

 Click on each photo or link to read a longer description of the property and book your stay.